libetl/soundtransform/README.md

  * **Parameters:**
    * `length` — length of the fade
    * `fadeIn` — true for fadeIn, false for fadeOut
- * **Exceptions:** `SoundTransformException` — The fade length is longer than the sound itself
+ * **Exception:** `SoundTransformException` — The fade length is longer than the sound itself

 #### InsertPartSoundTransform
 ```java
 public class InsertPartSoundTransform implements SoundTransform<Channel, Channel>
 ```

-Insert a sound into another
+Inserts a sound into another

  * **Constructor:**
 ```java